timfpark/react-native-location/README.md

 ```

 #### `RNLocation.getCurrentPermission`
 Gets the current permission status.
+Note that the values will be different on Android and iOS as the permission systems are different.
+It's usually best to use `RNLocation.checkPermission` instead of checking the permission status yourself to avoid re-implementing the logic.

 ```javascript
 RNLocation.getCurrentPermission()